OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-file-diff/test.md

 ## Steps

-1. Make sure you have ADB installed
+1. Make sure you have ADB installed.

 2. Install the app.

 3. Execute `run_before.sh` before opening the app to mark the timestamp.

-4. Exercise the app
+4. Exercise the app.

 5. Execute `run_after.sh` to list all the files created by the app in the external storage.

 ## Observation

-The **output** contains a list of files that were created during the excersising the app app.
+The **output** contains a list of files that were created during the excersising the app.

 ## Evaluation